twilight2212/Coding_Contest_Remainder/README.md

 ### Installation steps

-- Download all the files from the repository and store all the files in a single file.
+- Download all the files from the repository and store all the files in a single folder.
 - To set this extension on Chrome do the following steps:
 	- Click on the three dots
 	- Click on More tools option in the drop down list.